mictra/Dat255-Tesla/README.md

 ./gradlew.bat assembleDebug
 ```

-The generated APK is located in `BusExplorer/app/build/outputs/apk/` named `app-debug.apk`
+The generated APK is located in `BusExplorer/app/build/outputs/apk/` named `app-debug.apk` and is ready to be installed on the Android device.

 ## Running Tests